Keybored02/Geeetech-A10M-Chimera-mod/README.md

 # Part 2.1: The board is the limit

 If you're asking yourself: can I adapt my A10M/A20M/A30M/any printer to DualEx?
-The answer is: yes, under one condition.
-Your board must come with a header for a second thermistor and heating cartridge.
-What follows is a rant on the status of Geeetech boards.
+The answer is: yes, under two conditions.
+Your board must come with a header for a second thermistor and a second heating cartridge, and your PSU must be able to whitstand the extra 40W peak power consumption added by the second heater.
+If you can check both boxes, great.
+What follows is a rapid rant on the status of Geeetech boards.

 ![GT2560 v4.0](GT2560_v4.0-100.jpg)